 The Late Payment of Commercial Debts (Interest) Act 1998 requires colleges, in the absence of agreement to the contrary, to make payments to suppliers within 30 days of either the provision of goods or services or the date on which the invoice was received.
 The target set by the Treasury for payment to suppliers within 30 days is 95%.
-During the accounting period 1 August 2020 to 31 July 2021, the College considers that it achieved this target for invoices where there were no disputed costs.
-The College incurred £830 in interest charges and late payment fees to 3 suppliers (2020: £71 from one supplier) in respect of late payments.
+During the accounting period 1 August 2021 to 31 July 2022, the College considers that it achieved this target for invoices where there were no disputed costs.
+The College incurred £830 in interest charges and late payment fees to 3 suppliers in respect of late payments.